etlared/VM-classroom/README.md

 A CA certificate, a key and server certificate issued by the CA in PEM format (I used our existing one and issued a cert for CNAME).
 It does not need to be a public CA, but self-signed certificate will not work.
 Image of USB key with Clasroom content (I used CL310) that you created with rht-usb and RHCIfoundation 8.2 *DO NOT USE ANY OLDER* as nested virtualization is really unstable.

+Read instructions.txt file to set this environment up.

 Result:
 You as the instructor just need to e-mail the location of SPICE clients and an attached foundationX.vv file that was tailored for your server.